Police: No arrests in triple homicide case in Milwaukee - NewsBreak

 MILWAUKEE (AP) — Autopsies are expected to be done Monday on the bodies of three men found fatally shot in a Milwaukee apartment building.

-Police continue to investigate and say no arrests have been made in Sunday’s homicides.
+Police continue to investigate and say no arrests have been made.
+The victims were found Sunday.

-The Milwaukee County Medical Examiner’s Office has identified the victims as 39-year-old Tyaries McKinney, 52-year-old Clarence Harris and 26-year-old Anthony Thompson.
-The medical examiner’s reports say Harris and Thompson lived at the apartment where the three bodies were found.
+On Monday, the Milwaukee County Medical Examiner’s Office identified the victims as Anthony Thompson, 26, Tyaries McKinney, 39, and Clarence Harris, 52.

 Acting Mayor Cavalier Johnson spoke with grieving family members at the scene Sunday and called on the community to step up and prevent another family from feeling their pain.